 International Photography(ism) / 国际摄影（主义）

-Jean Baudrillard (in Simulacra and Simulation):"...This as the suggestion of the anthropologists themselves, who were seeing the indigenous people disintegrate immediately upon contact, like mummies in the open air."
-Here, Baudrillard is comparing the destructive action of anthropologists to the primitive cultures (those that are not in direct contact with the modern ones), to the destructive oxidation of mummies by open air.
-Cultures outside of western parameter is the same under globalization, whereas colonization and destruction happens remotely and subconsciously.
+Jean Baudrillard (in Simulacra and Simulation) stated:"...This as the suggestion of the anthropologists themselves, who were seeing the indigenous people disintegrate immediately upon contact, like mummies in the open air."

-Here in this ongoing project, we extended the work Photography, and try to propose questions about the intricacies about photography and the world.
-The questions might change, decrease or increase as the project going, but the most essential part is to think about photography, culture and society globally and philosophically.
+In this ongoing project, we extended the work Photography, and try to propose questions about the intricacies of photography and the world.
+The questions might change, decrease or increase as the project proceeds, but the essential element is to think about photography, culture and society globally and philosophically.